kurator-dev/kurator/docs/proposals/rollout/rollout.md

     CorsPolicy *istiov1alpha3.CorsPolicy `json:"corsPolicy,omitempty"`

     // CanaryStrategy defines parameters for canary test.
-    // Note: Kurator determines whether A/B Testing and Blue/Green Deployment or Canary Deployment
+    // Note: Kurator determines A/B testing, blue/green deployment, or canary deployment
-    // related processing is required based on  the presence or absence of content in the analysisTimes field.
+    // based on the presence of content in the canaryStrategy field.
-    // So can't configure analysisTimes and canaryStrategy at the same time.
+    // So can't configure canaryStrategy analysisTimes at the same time.
     // +optional
     CanaryStrategy *CanaryConfig `json:"canaryStrategy,omitempty"`